 Game Design and Implementation by the Situation Lab (Stuart Candy & Jeff Watson).

-Special thanks to all those who gamely playtested and provided feedback on The Thing From The Future prototype (February 2014).
+Special thanks to all those who gamely playtested and provided feedback on The Thing From The Future prototype (February 2014), and also to those whose contributions helped make the revised edition (October 2014) even better.

 Getting a Deck